-Menu selected Item name

-ALARM POS LOW ALM
+Menu selected Item name ALARM POS LOW ALM

-Press the SELECT key to access the positive low alarm set point.
-The item name (POS LOW ALM) will now be displayed on line 1, and the item's current value will be displayed on line 2.
+Press the SELECT key to access the positive low alarm setpoint.
+The item name (POS LOW ALM) is now displayed on line 1, and the item's current value is displayed on line 2.